Skip to main content

 CHEM 1100: Chemistry & Materials Science

 This is your first (and probably last) chemistry course.
-I mostly found this course to be easier than my grade 12 chemistry class, partly due to having no organic chemistry.
+I mostly found this course to be mostly review from grade 12 chemistry, so I put it in D instead of F because I already knew some of the content.
 This course requires practice and memorization to do well.

 You will also do chemistry lab experiments involving titration, polymers, analyzing equilibriums and chemical reactions, ferrofluids, and more.
 The labs will take up time to do (they are 3h long).